 In the most general form, you use ZKP to verify secrets in hostile environments, architecturally it’s just another implementation of authentication.

-Need security architecture help?
-Consult with our engineers.
+Need assistance with ZKP or zk-SNARKs?
+Consult with our cryptographic engineers.

 ZKP in practice: some applications